Steven Gerrard Profile

 Gerrard was 86th on Forbes' "The World's Highest Paid Athletes" list in 2014, but dropped off the list in 2015.

-His precise net worth is unclear, but as Rangers manager, he earns a reported £2.5million per year, as per the Scottish Sun.
+His precise net worth is unclear, but as Rangers manager, he earned a reported £2.5million per year.

 Steven Gerrard News